Frequently asked questions (FAQ) for residents and businesses who have been affected by a flood.

 Collections in all areas are running as normal.

-If you have any flood damaged domestic bulky items such as furniture or white goods, please check with your insurance company before disposing of them as it may affect your claim.
+If you have any flood damaged Bulky waste such as furniture or white goods, please check with your insurance company before disposing of them as it may affect your claim.

 You can take domestic items to local household waste sites at: Hill & Moor/ Throckmorton; Hanbury Wharf, Droitwich Spa or elsewhere in Worcestershire.
 If you have a trailer or van you will need to obtain a commercial vehicle trailer (CVT) permit.